Private & Confidential Injection

 What is a Contraceptive injection?

-Other common side effects include: headaches, skin changes, mood changes, bloating, reduction of libedo, abdominal pain and breast tenderness.
+Other common side effects include: headaches, skin changes, mood changes, bloating, reduction of libido, abdominal pain and breast tenderness.

-Usually by the time 3 doses have been given, the women does not have any periods.
+Usually by the time 3 doses have been given, the woman does not have any periods.